Goose Grass

 Eleusine indica

-Cultivation: Typical growing conditions are full to partial sun and moist to slightly dry soil that consists of loam, clay-loam, or rocky material.
-Goose Grass is often found in heavy compacted soil; it is weedy and aggressive.
+Cultivation: Typical growing conditions are full to partial sun and moist to slightly dry soil that contains loam, clay-loam, or gravelly material.
+Goose Grass is often found in heavy compacted soil.
+Because of its C4 metabolism, this grass is able to tolerate hot weather and occasional periods of drought.

 Range & Habitat: Goose Grass is common in most areas of Illinois, although it is apparently less common or absent in rural areas in the northern half of the state (see Distribution Map).
-This grass was introduced from Eurasia and it tends to be more common in areas with warm climates.
-Habitats include lawns and gardens, cracks in city sidewalks and pavement, edges of buildings, vacant lots, areas along railroads and roadsides, fields, and waste areas.
+This grass was accidentally introduced into North America from Eurasia and it tends to be more common in areas with warm climates.
+Habitats include lawns and gardens, cracks in city sidewalks and pavement, margins of building foundations, vacant lots, construction sites, areas along railroads and roadsides, fields, and waste areas.
 Less often, Goose Grass is found in very degraded floodplain areas where there is scant ground vegetation.
 It is a typical weed of disturbed urban areas.

 Photographic Location: A crack in a city sidewalk in Urbana, Illinois.

-Comments: Goose Grass superficially resembles one of the Digitaria spp.
-(Crabgrasses) because of the finger-like spikes of its inflorescence and its habit of growth, but it is actually quite different.
-The foliage of Goose Grass is dark green and shiny, while the foliage of Crabgrass is dull medium green.
-The spikelets of Goose Grass, if they are examined carefully, will be found to have multiple overlapping scales and florets (typically 3-7 florets per spikelet).
+Comments: Goose Grass (Eleusine indica) superficially resembles one of the crabgrasses (Digitaria spp.) because of the finger-like spikes of its inflorescence and its habit of growth, but it is actually quite different.
+The foliage of Goose Grass is rather shiny, while the foliage of crabgrass is more dull-colored.
+The spikelets of Goose Grass, if they are examined carefully, will be found to have multiple overlapping lemmas (typically 3-7 lemmas per spikelet).
 These spikelets are initially shiny and silvery, but they later turn brown.
-In contrast, each spikelet of Crabgrass has only a single floret and fewer scales.
-The finger-like spikes of Crabgrass are more narrow than those of Goose Grass, and they are usually green or reddish green and less shiny.
-The seeds of Goose Grass have been used as a source of flour in the Middle East and Africa.
+In contrast, each spikelet of crabgrass has only a pair of lemmas.
+The finger-like spikes of crabgrass are more narrow than those of Goose Grass, and they are usually green or reddish green and less shiny.